boazsegev/facil.io/README.md

 ## [`http`](src/http/http.h) - a protocol for the web

-All these libraries were used in a Ruby server I was re-writing, which has native websocket support ([Iodine](https://github.com/boazsegev/iodine)) - but since the HTTP protocol layer doesn't enter "Ruby-land" before the request parsing is complete, I ended up writing a light HTTP "protocol" in C, following to the `lib-server`'s protocol specs.
+All these libraries were used in a Ruby server I'm re-writing, which has native websocket support ([Iodine](https://github.com/boazsegev/iodine)) - but since the HTTP protocol layer doesn't enter "Ruby-land" before the request parsing is complete, I ended up writing a light HTTP "protocol" in C, following to the `lib-server`'s protocol specs.

 The code is just a few mega-functions (I know, it needs refactoring) and helper settings.
-The HTTP parser destructively edits the received headers and forwards an `struct HttpRequest` object to the `on_request` callback.
+The HTTP parser destructively edits the received headers and forwards a `struct HttpRequest` object to the `on_request` callback.
 This minimizes data copying and speeds up the process.

-The HTTP protocol provides a built-in static file service and allows us to limit incoming request's upload sizes, to protect server resources.
-The headers size limit is hard-set during compile time (it's 8KB, which is also the limit on some proxies), securing the server from bloated data DoS attacks.
+The HTTP protocol provides a built-in static file service and allows us to limit incoming request data sizes in order to protect server resources.
+The header size limit is hard-set during compile time (it's 8KB, which is also the limit on some proxies), securing the server from bloated data DoS attacks.
+The incoming data size limit is dynamic.

 Here's a "Hello World" HTTP server (with a stub to add static file services).